 - For more information about how to create an ECS instance, see Creation method overview.

 - For more information about images, see Image overview.

 - For more information about security groups, see Overview.

 - For more information about VPCs, see What is a VPC?.

 - For more information about the common operations of ECS, see Quick reference.

-- For more information about the API operations provided by ECS, see API overview.
+- For more information about the APIs operations provided by ECS, see List of operations by function.